Ruth Eller

 So don't choose a pebble.

 But, some rocks are literally rough.
 You can tell by rubbing it on your arm or cheeks.
 If it feels scratchy, it is rough.
-Other rocks aren't smooth like butter, but they don't feel scratchy.
+Other rocks aren't smooth like a marble, but they don't feel scratchy.

 This is another tricky one.